-When you have marked an image and put its path into the upload field by clicking ‘open’ (or ‘OK’), you can start uploading by clicking ‘Upload’.
+When you have marked an image and put its path into the upload field by selecting ‘open’ (or ‘OK’), you can start uploading by selecting ‘Upload’.

 Technical note: In the images folder all uploaded images will have only a number as name.
 The number equals the unique Textpattern ID number of the image - extended by

 t for a thumbnail.
 The original name is kept in the images properties.

 The image details panel shows the unique ID number of the image.
 In addition these pieces of information can be edited and saved in an image record: